 By knowing these things it is possible to determine how much excess/deficit their may be in terms of the production of the PV system with respect to actual usage by the household.
 Not shown is the current monitoring that would, no doubt, be included in the inverter/charger itself.
 Some of the shown current monitoring points may be redundant as this information could be determined in other ways, but are included for clarity.

-Finally, a local network connection is shown for both the inverter/charger so that they may communicate with each other, perhaps for control purposes, as well as communicate via the Internet so that statistics may be monitored and recorded and to allow firmware updates to be issued.
+Finally, a local network (data) connection is shown for both the inverter/charger and the PV system so that they may communicate with each other, perhaps for control purposes, as well as communicate via the Internet so that statistics may be monitored and recorded and to allow firmware updates to be issued.

 How it might operate in practice: